 Does the aggressor have the opportunity to cause immediate death or great bodily harm?
 Opportunity is measured in time, distance, obstacles, etc… For example, an aggressor with a knife behind a chain-link fence doesn’t necessarily have the opportunity to cause harm until or unless he/she crosses that fence.

-I like to use the analogy of the police officer, security guard or gun store clerk.
-All three have the ability to cause death or great bodily harm, that is the gun on their hip.
+I like to use the analogy of the police officer, security guard, or gun store clerk.
+All three have the ability to cause death or great bodily harm, which is the gun on their hip.
 All three likely have the opportunity, certainly, if you are within 50′ or less.
 However, none have the intent to cause death or great bodily harm, and that is why the use of force would not be justified.

-Illinois allows for use of force in defense of person.
+Illinois allows for use of force in defense of a person.
 To overly summarize, Illinois law allows you to use force against equal force, but you may not escalate.
-You may only use force which is likely to cause death or great bodily harm to defend yourself or another against the immediate threat of death or great bodily harm against an aggressor.
+You may only use force that is likely to cause death or great bodily harm to defend yourself or another against the immediate threat of death or great bodily harm against an aggressor.
 Immediate is a keyword (think opportunity and ability).
 Illinois law does not specifically state “stand your ground” nor does it state “duty to retreat”.

 Illinois law allows for use of force in defense of dwelling and basically states that you may use force against someone who is trespassing upon your home.
 However, you may only use force which is likely to cause death or great bodily harm if they entered your home in a violent manner (Think to break your window or kicking in your door).
-Or you may use deadly force if someone is threatening violence (see use of force in defense of person) within the dwelling or is committing a forcible felony.
+Or you may use deadly force if someone is threatening violence (see the use of force in defense of person) within the dwelling or is committing a forcible felony.
 Illinois law doesn’t speak to “castle doctrine” however also says nothing about the duty to retreat from your own home.